I have dedicated this page to

 1. Go Vegan the DIY way (How we did it):

-For some people, it isn't actually that difficult eat plant based, avoid leather, wool, and other consumer goods, cleaning products, beauty products, but some find it much more difficult to eliminate animal products completely from their diet and lifestyle.
+For some people, it isn't actually that difficult to eat plant based avoid leather, wool, and other consumer goods, cleaning products, beauty products, but some find it much more difficult than it should be to eliminate animal products completely from their diet and lifestyle because animal suffering and their environmental imprint are hidden from the public.

-I personally cut meat, eggs, and cheese out of my diet and tried all the substitution foods like black bean burgers, seitan, tofu, Gardein brand, Tofurky, Field Roast, Follow Your Heart, Chao etc. and eating more of the foods we ate that were naturally vegan like fruit, vegetables, rice, pasta.
+I cut meat a while ago, so it was the eggs, and cheese I had to cut out of my diet.
+I tried all the imitation meat and cheese brands and started eating oatmeal or avocado toast for breakfast. the "meat substitution" foods like black bean burgers, seitan, tofu, Gardein brand, Tofurky, Field Roast, Follow Your Heart, Chao etc. and eating more of the foods we ate that were naturally vegan like fruit, vegetables, rice, pasta.

-I stopped buying anything made of leather, silk, or wool, and started reading the ingredients and asking about everything when eating out in a non-vegan place.
+I stopped buying anything made of leather, silk, or wool, and started reading the ingredients and asking about everything on the menu when eating out in a non-vegan place.
+Luckily those menu items are often marked vegan nowadays.

-Here's a really basic meal plan that we did when we lived in Japan where we didn't really have access to a lot of the frozen, premade, prepackaged vegan food and my family really transitioned into veganism.
+Here's a really basic meal plan that we did when we lived in Japan where we didn't really have access to a lot of the frozen, premade, prepackaged vegan food and my family really transitioned into veganism easily not missing out .
 Our Vegan Japan Meal Plan is a really simple family meal plan without much of the processed vegan food you can find in the US.

 This Veganuary label guide is a good way to learn how to spot non-vegan ingredients hidden in foods you may not suspect.